 The Trade Desk (TTD) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the digital-advertising platform operator had lost 5.98% in the past month.
-In that same time, the Computer and Technology sector gained 9.72%, while the S&P 500 gained 5.07%.
+Heading into today, shares of the digital-advertising platform operator had lost 1.96% over the past month, lagging the Computer and Technology sector's gain of 9.54% and the S&P 500's gain of 6.62% in that time.

-Wall Street will be looking for positivity from TTD as it approaches its next earnings report date.
-In that report, analysts expect TTD to post earnings of $0.82 per share.
-This would mark a year-over-year decline of 8.89%.
+TTD will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.82, down 8.89% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $216.45 million, up 34.72% from the year-ago period.

-TTD's full-year Zacks Consensus Estimates are calling for earnings of $5.72 per share and revenue of $1.13 billion.
-These results would represent year-over-year changes of -16.5% and +35.48%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.72 per share and revenue of $1.13 billion.
+These totals would mark changes of -16.5% and +35.48%, respectively, from last year.

-Any recent changes to analyst estimates for TTD should also be noted by investors.
+Investors might also notice recent changes to analyst estimates for TTD.
 These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-TTD is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+TTD currently has a Zacks Rank of #3 (Hold).

-Investors should also note TTD's current valuation metrics, including its Forward P/E ratio of 126.31.
-Its industry sports an average Forward P/E of 32.15, so we one might conclude that TTD is trading at a premium comparatively.
+In terms of valuation, TTD is currently trading at a Forward P/E ratio of 125.59.
+This represents a premium compared to its industry's average Forward P/E of 31.94.

-It is also worth noting that TTD currently has a PEG ratio of 5.05.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Internet - Services was holding an average PEG ratio of 1.83 at yesterday's closing price.
+We can also see that TTD currently has a PEG ratio of 5.02.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Internet - Services industry currently had an average PEG ratio of 1.88 as of yesterday's close.

 The Internet - Services industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 150, which puts it in the bottom 41% of all 250+ industries.
+This group has a Zacks Industry Rank of 180, putting it in the bottom 30% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.